SWCD Supervisor Election

 The Stearns County Soil and Water Conservation District tree program was developed to provide landowners with an affordable and convenient way to purchase trees and shrubs for conservation practices, such as windbreaks, shelterbelts, living snowfences and wildlife habitat.

 The tree program is on a first come, first serve basis.
-Payment in full is due with your order.
-You will be notified when the trees can be picked up in Albany (usually end of April/beginning of May).
+Payment in full is due with your order (cash or check only).
+You will be notified by post card when the trees can be picked up in Albany (usually end of April or beginning of May).

 Trees are sold in bundles of 25 with a minimum order of 2 bundles (50 trees).
-To view which trees are available this year. click here for more info.
+CHECK AVAILBILITY HERE: click here for more info.

 Fitting Cover Crops into Your Rotation